YavarYeganeh/EventDrivenTD-RL/README.md

   </em>
 </p>

-`EventDrivenTD-RL` is a modular reinforcement learning framework for systems where decisions are triggered by events rather than fixed time steps.
+`EventDrivenTD-RL` is a modular reinforcement learning framework for systems where decisions/actions are triggered by events rather than fixed time steps.
 It is designed for long-horizon control problems with delayed feedback, adaptive candidate sets, overlapping events, and system-level objectives.

 The framework was developed in the context of event-driven reinforcement learning for semiconductor fabrication, but the public repository is intended to provide the **generic RL framework only**.
 It does **not** include proprietary industrial data, private simulator internals, confidential scenario files, or application-specific database schemas.